sudomateo/website/content/posts/ai-for-adults/index.md

 is such a freeing feeling.
 It allows me to do my best work while living my best life.

-I have more capacity and energy to things that require my human skills and experience.
+I have more capacity and energy to do things that require my human skills and experience.
 I can write documentation and blog posts for a human audience.
 I can create content that helps people.
 I can build rapport with customers and users to better understand their use cases.
 I can set the strategy and vision for my